ralphpi/terraform-gcp-folders/README.md

 Following variables are the most important to control module's behavior:

 - parent_folder_id

-    This variable dictates which pre-existing folder the New Folder will live.
-This var cannot be null,
+    - Description: This variable dictates which pre-existing folder\s the New Folder will live.
+This var cannot be null.
+    - Type: String

 - folder_name

-    This var defines your new folder name.
+    - Description : This var defines your new folder name.
+    - Type: List

 - childlist